kirjai/deprecated-blog/_posts/2016-03-17-form-validation.markdown

 {% endhighlight %}

-As I mentioned in the beginning, we will only have one field in our form, so we have essentially passed one instance of `Control` titled `email` as part of our form configuration object.
+As I mentioned at the start of this post, we are creating a form with just one field, which is why we have only passed one instance of `Control` - titled `email` -  as part of our form configuration object.

 Along with the name for our `Control`, we pass an array, where the first value is a string, which is the default value of this new form field control.
 Since we don't want a default value, we are just passing in an empty string.